livingdocsIO/documentation/content/reference-docs/cli/cli-dotfile.md

 The dotfile's format is YAML (and thus JSON works as well).
 And the CLI will look for the dotfile in the current working directory.

-If you are using [Livingdocs Service](edit.livingdocs.io), you need to set the production host as `https://server.livingdocs.io`.

 ## Example: Multiple environments

 `.livingdocs-cli` file in the root of your working directory: